-When the dwellings were first discovered by Europeans in the mid 19th century, it was (wrongly) assumed that they were inhabited by the Aztec and thus names after the famous Aztec king, Montezuma, and the name has since stuck.
+When the dwellings were first discovered by Europeans in the mid-19th century, it was (wrongly) assumed that they were inhabited by the Aztec and thus named after the famous Aztec king, Montezuma, and the name has since stuck.

 This site is now a national monument and it is truly an interesting place to visit.
 Countless Native American tribes can trace their roots back to the Sinagua people who once lived here and Montezuma Castle serves as a testament to just how much there was in Arizona long before Europeans came.

-Situated between Prescott and Flagstaff, the next stop on the Phoenix to Grand Canyon drive is the historic copper mining town of Jerome.
-Located at the top of Cleopatra Hill in the Verde Valley, Jerome makes for an excellent stop of you’re driving from the Grand Canyon to Phoenix (or vice versa!), as it offers just another slice and insight into Arizona’s comple and multifaceted history.
+Situated between Prescott and Flagstaff, the next stop is the historic copper mining town of Jerome.
+Located at the top of Cleopatra Hill in the Verde Valley, Jerome makes for an excellent stop if you’re driving from the Grand Canyon to Phoenix (or vice versa!), as it offers just another slice and insight into Arizona’s complex and multifaceted history.